-You can visualize the defender cells as knights with lances slaying dragons.
-Or children might want to use a space ship idea, attacking the evil cells and destroying them.
+Visualization techniques might see the defender cells as knights with lances slaying the dragons of illness.
+Or children might want to use a space ship idea, attacking the evil cells with lasers beams and destroying them.
 There is no limit to how you use your imagination.

-Another visualization is used in pain control.
+Pain control therapies use a lot of visualization techniques.
 For chronic pain, the person visualizes the seat of the pain as represented by a colour, red for example.
 Then they focus on an area of their body where there is no pain, and visualise that as a different colour, blue for example.
 Then the person imagines dipping a brush into the blue color and painting over the red, or pressing both places together so that the colors blend and remove the pain.

 Cartoon animation Visualization technique

 Another use of visualization is to subconsciously alter how you perceive people or things that make you feel threatened.

 Suppose you feel uncomfortable with someone at work.
 A person who always seems to be able to make you feel bad, or a bit frightened of them.
 If you change the way you think about them, you will change the way you react to them.
 If it's what they say that bothers you, all you have to do is to imagine the person with a giant nose like an elephant.
 Visualise whatever they say coming out like a trumpeting noise.
 Or imagine the person as they will be in thirty years time, with a sagging belly and wispy white hair, drooling and snuffling.